projmate/coffee-backbone-sourcemap/README.md

 ## Debugging

-As of this writing, Chrome 26.0.1410.40 beta works well with source maps.
+Chrome 26.0+ works best for debugging with source maps.
+Older versions did not reliably stop on breakpoints.
-The stable version does not reliably stop on breakpoints.
-WebStorm needs hacks to work and I don't want to waste time on a closed-source product.
-They need to fix their source map integration.

 *   From terminal